araa47/local-deck-ws/README.md

 ## Troubleshooting

+- If you added a media_player make sure to set `is_media_player` to true in the entity mappings, if you don't play/pause might not work !
+- Spotify may not work great for volume control, I think home assistant seems to get rate limited or something so its not as reliable as it should be.
+Controlling the volume of your media player directly is better if possible.
 - Make sure `ENABLE_SERIAL_LOGGING` is disabled in [common.h](common.h) if not monitoring via serial!
 It somehow causes the device to hang when serial buffer is not being consumed!
 - If the device shows a connection failure, check your Wi-Fi credentials and Home Assistant configuration in `secrets.h`.
 - Ensure your Home Assistant instance is reachable from the network the LocalDeck is connected to.